Pests

 1. 1

-Push the watering interval out until the top 2 inches of the peat mix are genuinely dry, not just the surface crust — peat can look dry on top while staying damp underneath, so check by feel a couple inches down before rewatering.
+Push the watering interval out until the top 2 inches of soil are genuinely dry, not just the visible surface crust — peat-based mix can look pale and dry on top while staying damp just beneath, so check by feel a couple of inches down with a finger before deciding to rewater.

 2. 2

-Mix a Bti drench (2 tablespoons Mosquito Bits steeped 30 minutes in a quart of water, then strained) and use it in place of a normal watering; Chinese Evergreen's peat-heavy nursery mix tends to re-wet the top layer quickly, so stick with the full 7–10 day, 4–6 week cycle even if gnats seem to disappear early.
+Mix a Bti drench using roughly 2 tablespoons of a Bti product (such as Mosquito Bits) steeped for 30 minutes in a quart of water, then strained, and use this in place of a normal watering.
+Bti is a bacterium that kills gnat larvae specifically without harming the plant.
+Because Chinese Evergreen's peat-heavy nursery mix tends to re-wet the top layer quickly after any watering, stick with the full 7–10 day repeat cycle for 4–6 weeks even if visible gnats seem to disappear after the first application.

 3. 3

-If the plant is in its original nursery peat mix: consider repotting into a better-draining mix that dries more predictably.
-This addresses both the gnat habitat and the overwatering risk simultaneously.
+If the plant is still in its original nursery peat mix, consider repotting into a coarser, faster-draining blend that swaps out most of that dense peat for perlite and chunky bark, so the whole pot dries evenly and predictably instead of staying damp at the surface for days.
+This addresses both the gnat habitat at the surface and the broader overwatering risk in the same step.

 4. 4